 Why sleep training your baby doesn’t always equal good sleep

-There is a common misconception that having your baby sleeping well or on a sleep schedule/guide/ routine is the same as sleep training and that sleep training can only mean a crying, unhappy, abandoned baby.
+There is a common misconception that having your baby sleeping well or on a sleep schedule/ program/ routine is the same as "sleep training" and that "sleep training" can only mean a crying, unhappy, abandoned baby.

-In this article we want to outline the difference between using a guide or Program to achieve good sleep and the need for actual "sleep training" and when the two can go hand in hand.
+We want to outline the difference between using the schedules and solutions in our Little Ones App to achieve good sleep and the need for actual "sleep training".
+We'll also explain when the two can go hand in hand.

 Get your little one’s sleep back on track.

 Try our app, free for 7 days!
 Get guidance, advice & exclusive support through the sleep regressions, nap transitions and big sleep changes to come.Start free trial

 How to achieve good sleep without sleep training

 It is a common misconception that if you want your baby to sleep well, you have to do some form of sleep training, but we’re here to tell you this isn’t the case!
 Many babies, and especially those under 3-4 months of age, are perfectly capable of achieving good sleep without any formal sleep training.

 The secret is knowing the perfect awake windows for your baby's age and allowing your baby to nap at the optimal times and lengths, so they are perfectly ready for sleep.
 This helps them to fall asleep easily during the day and sleep well at night.

 Babies who follow the age-appropriate schedules in our Little Ones App generally won't need proper "sleep training" because they will be given the opportunity to sleep at the best times for their age.
 They will quickly learn when it's time for sleep and they won’t need as much active settling as an over or under tired baby would.